In this article

 Number of compartments: Seven | Labels: Monday through Sunday | Access: Sliding mechanism

-Former Strategist audience-engagement associate Hannah Starke wanted a seven-day pill case “that I could throw in my purse or leave out on the desk without feeling like a grandma,” and she searched far and wide before finding this one, which also comes recommended by a Strategist Hive Mind Facebook member.
+Former Strategist audience-engagement associate Hannah Starke wanted a seven-day pill case “that I could throw in my purse or leave out on the desk without feeling like a grandma,” and she searched far and wide before finding this one, which comes recommended by a Strategist Hive Mind Facebook member.
 Starke likes that this rose-toned case “doesn’t look out of place next to a candle on my desk or a tube of lip gloss in my purse” but is still functional: “I used to carry tons of OTC pills on me at all times, and I think 75 percent of them ended up crushed at the bottom of my purse.”
 By contrast, this case is “secure” and has an easy-to-use slide-out function that allows her to “put a week’s worth of pills in and forget about it.”

-Best pill organizer with removable case
+Best less-expensive labeled seven-day pill organizer

-Number of compartments: Seven | Labels: None | Access: Five lids | Extras: Removable case
+Number of compartments: Seven | Labels: Monday through Sunday | Access: Twist-off | Extras: Outer hard case

 Best compact pill organizer